 In the last few years of my life, I have been so fortunate to realize the dreams I’ve had.
 Now when I look back, I laugh at the rat race I have been a part of to gain more material or status than others.
 It is so liberating to finally being able to see that we all exist as ‘one’ and there’s no success in anything unless we all succeed together.

-I can tell my remarkable transformation from old me to new me started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
-Starting with my first Ayahuasca ceremony in the woods, I gained valuable perspective about who I was and what my purpose and place were in the universe.
-I have become and constantly learning to become a loving, kind, positive and compassionate person.
+I can tell my remarkable transformation from the old me to the new started with my introduction to Ayahuasca, the ancient plant medicine that connected me to the Source.
+Starting with my first Ayahuasca ceremony in the woods, I gained a valuable perspective about who I was and what my purpose was in this body and the physical world.
+Since then, life has become a school where I’ve been constantly learning lessons from everyone and every experience and evolve to be a better version of myself.
+I learned to connect to my heart vs my mind.
+I’ve been consciously choosing to love vs resent, expand vs contract, connect vs shut down.

 How Ayahuasca cured my Hepatitis B:

-According to Western Science, a miracle happened in Peru and I am now Hepatitis B and medication free after 10 years of slavery to pharma industry that cost me $1000/month.
+According to Western Science, a true miracle happened to me in Peru and I am now Hepatitis B and medication free after 10 years of slavery to the pharma industry that cost me $1000/month.
+You calculate the total.

 My healing journey in Peru: